Biden to keep Powell as Fed chair, Brainard gets vice chair

-Biden also said he would nominate Lael Brainard, the lone Democrat on the Fed’s Board of Governors and the preferred alternative to Powell among many progressives, as vice chair, the No. 2 slot.
+Biden also said he would nominate Lael Brainard, the lone Democrat on the Fed’s Board of Governors and the preferred alternative to Powell among many progressives, as vice chair.

 A separate position of vice chair for supervision, a bank regulatory post, remains vacant, along with two other slots on the Fed's board.
-Those positions will be filled in early December, the president said.
+Those positions will be filled in early December, Biden said.

 “If we want to continue to build on the economic success of this year, we need stability and independence at the Federal Reserve — and I have full confidence after their trial by fire over the last 20 months that Chair Powell and Dr. Brainard will provide the strong leadership our country needs," Biden said in a statement.